Office of Civil Defense: Regions

+Directors

 Office of Civilian Defense

 The Office of Civilian Defense (OCD) was established by President Franklin D. Roosevelt in May 1941.
 It was responsible for planning community health programs and medical care of civilians in the event of a military attack on the United States.
 It was an independent agency and not associated with the United States Department of War.
 It coordinated with the Chemical Corps of the Department of the Army regarding protective measures against chemical weapons.
 United States Public Health Service officers were assigned as medical consultants with OCD local district offices.
 Later in 1941, right-wing Senators added an amendment to forbid OCD from supporting physical fitness instruction “By dancers, fan dancing, street shows, theatrical performances, or other public entertainment.”